GabrielSantos23/NotesApp/README.md

 - `bun check-types`: Check TypeScript types across all apps
 - `cd apps/web && bun desktop:dev`: Start Tauri desktop app in development
 - `cd apps/web && bun desktop:build`: Build Tauri desktop app

+## Notes App Usage

+1. **Creating Notes**: Click "New Note" in the sidebar or start typing on the home page
+2. **Editing Notes**: Click on any note in the sidebar to open it for editing
+3. **Auto-save**: Notes are automatically saved as you type
+4. **URL Management**: Paste URLs and they'll be automatically captured
+5. **Search**: Use the search bar in the sidebar to find notes
+6. **Deleting Notes**: Use the dropdown menu on each note to delete it

+## Data Storage

+Notes are stored locally in JSON files in the application's data directory.
+Each note contains:

+- Title
+- Content (rich text)
+- Links (URLs)
+- Creation and modification timestamps